 BBQ soy curls aren’t a new food for me.
 I’ve always enjoyed the taste of soy curls when they’re coated in BBQ sauce.

-That’s it!
-From that point, you can choose to enjoy them as part of any meal that calls for a BBQ-themed vegan protein.
-On a burger bun with a tangy slaw is one good idea.
+At this point, you can enjoy the curls as part of any meal that calls for a BBQ-themed vegan protein.
+(On a burger bun with a tangy slaw is one good idea.)

 You can also pop them into the air fryer and air fry them for 3-5 minutes at 400F.